 All types of these devices have a filter in the opening of the chamber to prevent the passage of particulate radioactive materials, such as radon decay products, into the chamber.
 There are two basic configurations; an integral unit with the camera and electronics in one housing, and a two-piece instrument that has a separate ion chamber probe attached to the electronics module by a flexible cable.
 Ionization chambers are widely used in the nuclear industry, as they provide an output that is proportional to the radiation dose.
-They have a longer useful life than standard Geiger-Müller tubes, which suffer from gas, decompose and are generally limited to a life of approximately 10-11 counting events.
+They have a longer useful life than standard Geiger-Müller tubes, which suffer from gas decomposition and are generally limited to a life of approximately 10-11 counting events.
 A positively charged electret is used together with an ionization chamber made of an electrically conductive plastic.
-In other words, all the energy of the primary electrons produced in the sensitive volume of the chamber must dissipate in the chamber.
+In other words, all the energy of primary electrons produced in the sensitive volume of the chamber must dissipate in the chamber.

-The ionization chamber is the only gas-filled detector that allows direct determination of the absorbed dose.
-Ionization chambers are widely used to assess the activity of artificial radionuclides during processing.
-With reference to the attached ion pair collection graph, it can be seen that in the operating region of the ion chamber the charge of a collected ion pair is effectively constant over an applied voltage range, since due to its relatively low electric field strength, the ion chamber has no effect of multiplication.
-A more recent application of primitive total ionization chambers (such as the electroscopes used, for example, by Rutherford in the early 20th century), is based on the use of an electret, which maintains a charge for an extended period and is discharged by exposure to radiation.
+The ionization chamber is also the only gas-filled detector that allows direct determination of absorbed dose.
+Ionization chambers are widely used to assess activity of artificial radionuclides during processing.
+With reference to an ion pair collection graph, it can be seen that in the operating region of an ion chamber, charge of a collected ion pair is effectively constant over an applied voltage range, since due to its relatively low electric field strength, it has no effect of multiplication.
+A more recent application of primitive total ionization chambers (such as electroscopes used by Rutherford in early 20th century) is based on use of an electret, which maintains charge for extended period and is discharged by exposure to radiation.
 Multi-cavity ionization chambers can measure intensity of radiation beam in several different regions, providing information on symmetry and flatness of beam.
 A simple ionization chamber consists of metal cylinder with thin axial wire enclosed in glass envelope filled with some inert gas.
 It consists of gas-filled cavity surrounded by two electrodes of opposite polarity and electrometer.

 Open-air ionization chambers are defining instrument of Roentgen unit and, as such, are fundamentally linked to absorbed dose.
-Devices designed for short-term measurements use a short-term electret and a short-term camera that incorporates a spring-loaded mechanism to expose the electret to the entire volume of the chamber at the time of placement.
-When the gas between the electrodes is ionized by the incident ionizing radiation, positive ions and electrons are created under the influence of the electric field. .
+Devices designed for short-term measurements use short-term electret and short-term camera that incorporates spring-loaded mechanism to expose electret to entire volume of chamber at time of placement.
+When gas between electrodes is ionized by incident ionizing radiation, positive ions and electrons are created under influence of electric field.